fortran-lang/stdlib/doc/specs/stdlib_hash_maps.md

 ##### Result character

-The result will be an integer of kind `INT_INDEX`.
+The result will be an integer of kind `int_index`.

 ##### Result value